-- Individual has a diagnosis of unresectable or metastatic HER2-positive (HER2+) breast cancer (NCCN 1) confirmed by one of the following: - A. Immunohistochemistry (IHC) is 3 +; OR - B. In situ hybridization (ISH) positive; AND - II.
-Individual is using as monotherapy; AND - III.
-Individual has had at least two or more prior anti-HER2 therapies in the metastatic phase of breast cancer; - Individual has previously received a prior anti-HER2 therapy in either: - A. Metastatic setting; OR - B. In the neoadjuvant or adjuvant setting and have developed disease recurrence during or within six months of completing therapy;
+- Individual has a diagnosis of unresectable or metastatic HER2-positive (HER2+) breast cancer (NCCN 1) confirmed by one of the following: - Immunohistochemistry (IHC) is 3 +; OR In situ hybridization (ISH) positive; AND - Individual is using as monotherapy; AND - Individual has had at least two or more prior anti-HER2 therapies in the metastatic phase of breast cancer;

-OR
+OR IV.

-- Individual has a diagnosis of HER2+ gastric or gastroesophageal junction adenocarcinoma confirmed by one of the following (Label, NCCN 2A): - A. Immunohistochemistry (IHC) is 3 +; OR - B. In situ hybridization (ISH) positive; AND - V. Individual has had received a prior trastuzumab-based regimen.
+Individual has a diagnosis of HER2+ gastric or gastroesophageal junction adenocarcinoma confirmed by one of the following (Label, NCCN 2A):

+- Immunohistochemistry (IHC) is 3 +; OR

+- In situ hybridization (ISH) positive; AND

+- Individual has had received a prior trastuzumab-based regimen.

-Requests for Enhertu (fam-trastuzumab deruxtecan-nxki) may not be approved for the following:
+Requests for Enhertu (fam-trastuzumab deruxtecan-nxki) -may not be approved for the following:

-I. When Enhertu is used in combination with other targeted biologic agents or chemotherapy agents; OR
+- When the above criteria are not met and for all other indications; OR - When Enhertu is used in combination with other targeted biologic agents or chemotherapy agents; OR - When the above criteria are not met and for all other indications